umerhasan17/mlds/nlp/bert.md

 * Peters et al. looks forward and back independently unlike BERT.
 * More general (same general architecture leads to less time spent).
 * Creates more all encompassing solution than previous models.
-* Elmo is using bidirectional LSTMs whereas BERT uses bidirectional transformer?
+* Elmo is using bidirectional LSTMs with attention whereas BERT uses bidirectional transformer?
 * Fine-tuning approaches try to use transfer learning to update the model for the specific task.
 * Basically unlimited data available for unsupervised pre-training.
 However, supervised tasks effective with large datasets.
 Therefore, transfer learning from supervised learning is possible.
 The takeaway is that this general approach will work on supervised tasks as well.
 * Indepth comparisong to OpenAI GPT in later section because that uses the same transformer model whereas ELMO uses bidirectional LSTMs.
 STILL WHAT'S THE DIFFERENCE?
+OpenAI is not bidirectional (uses constrained self-attention).
+* BERT is similar to how speech production works but not perception because in production we know what words will come after.

 ## BERT

+* BERT can move between tasks very quickly.
+* BERT is a statistical model for word to come next compared to Attention paper which is a sequence to sequence model.
+BERT only uses the encoder.

 ### Architecture
 * Multi layer BTE based on original implementation in Attention is all you need.
 But only for the encoder not the decoder.
 * Parameters: L = encoder units, H = embedding length, A = attention heads (simultaneously learning, trained independently)
 * GPT only looks in the past, BERT looks in past + future.
+* L = number of blocks stacked.
+* H = size of input embedding + hidden size.
+* A = self-attention heads.

 ### Input Representation